-In response to this problem, Golden Gate Audubon joined with San Francisco and Oakland city planning staff and other conservation advocates to design and implement standards for bird-safe buildings.
+In response to this problem, Golden Gate Audubon joined with San Francisco, Oakland, Richmond and Alameda city planning staff and other conservation advocates to design and implement standards for bird-safe buildings.

 The San Francisco Board of Supervisors approved Standards for Bird-Safer Buildings in September 2011, which were signed into law by Mayor Ed Lee in October 2011.
 You can read the San Francisco standards here.